 Advertisement

 The Grizzlies front office made out like bandits in procuring a combined seven first-rounders and a pick swap for Bane and JJJ.
-That being said, they’ll be hard-pressed to get similar value for Ja thanks to his injury history, a continued pattern of knucklehead behavior and his statistical regression this year.
+That said, they’ll be hard-pressed to get similar value for Ja thanks to his injury history, a continued pattern of knucklehead behavior, and his statistical regression this year.

+Still, his athleticism and untapped potential could entice a number of teams that need point guard help.
 According to NBA insider Brett Siegel of ClutchPoints, “For weeks, the Heat have been attempting to buy low on Morant, much like how the Washington Wizards did with their Trae Young trade with the Atlanta Hawks.”

 Given the fractured relationship between Ja and the Memphis front office that Spiegel meticulously documented, Heat fans shouldn’t count on getting the former Murray State star just yet.

-If nobody comes through with a first-rounder for Ja, Memphis will have to take what it can get, if for no other reason than to fully turn the page on one era and begin another.
 The Hawks got back CJ McCollum and Corey Kispert for Trae Young, so using that as a comp, what could the Grizzlies hope to get from the Heat for Ja?

 Terry Rozier’s expiring contract would be valuable to the rebuilding Grizzlies, and it would help offset the $39 million that Ja is making this year.
 Miami could also throw in Davion Mitchell since they’d be getting a new point guard.
+Mitchell is still just 27, and his presence as an on-ball defender and high-assist guy would help set the tone for Memphis’ upcoming culture shift.

 It won’t be long until we find out where Ja ends up.
 Will it be the Heat, or somewhere else?